VertigoRay/PSRedstone/README.md

 1. In the current working directory using [`$PWD`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_automatic_variables#pwd).
 1. In the same directory where the executing script is; the [`$PSScriptRoot`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_automatic_variables#psscriptroot) of the file that instantiated *Redstone*.
+1. In the parent of the current working directory using [`$PWD`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_automatic_variables#pwd).
+1. In the parent of the directory where the executing script is; the [`$PSScriptRoot`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_automatic_variables#psscriptroot) of the file that instantiated *Redstone*.

 If a `settings.json` is provided *Redstone* will import the data to `$Redstone.Settings.JSON.Data`.
 To make the data more accessible, Redstone will also create a `$global:settings` for the data in the `settings.json` file.